micromentor-team/mentoring-flutter-app/README.md

     APP_SUBSCRIPTION_URL="ws://localhost:4000/mmdata/api/graphql"

 This project comes with a Node.js Express based mock backend, `mm-mock-server`.
-It was built by the Google Fellows during the 6-month google.org Fellowship project that took place in collaboration with MicroMentor in 2023, ending October 31.
-The mock server is the easiest to get this app running, but it doesn't support features that were added by MicroMentor after the Fellowship project.
+The mock server is the easiest to get this app running, but it doesn't support features that were added by MicroMentor after the Google Fellowship project.
 Use the git tag \<todo: add the tag here with url\> to check out a version of the app that is still fully compatible with the mock server.

 If you work for MicroMentor and you want to run a local copy of the MicroMentor backend, request access to [mmdata](https://github.com/micromentor-team/mmdata).